kubernetes-csi/external-resizer/README.md

 * `--csiTimeout <duration>`: Timeout of all calls to CSI driver.
 It should be set to value that accommodates majority of `ControllerExpandVolume` calls.
 15 seconds is used by default.

+* `--retry-interval-start`: The starting value of the exponential backoff for failures.
+1 second is used by default.

+* `--retry-interval-max`: The exponential backoff maximum value.
+5 minutes is used by default.

 * `--workers <num>`: Number of simultaneously running `ControllerExpandVolume` operations.
 Default value is `10`.

 * `--metrics-address`: The TCP network address where the prometheus metrics endpoint will run (example: `:8080` which corresponds to port 8080 on local host).
 The default is empty string, which means metrics endpoint is disabled.